 In recent years, several acoustic studies have noted that the sound environment in the Intensive Care Unit (ICU) is noisy and demanding.
 The noises are unpredictable and unexpected as they have numerous sources.
 The extent of the problem is not yet fully understood, but the impact of noise pollution in patient rooms in other hospital areas has been investigated.

 Negative responses to noise

-A study conducted in 2012 measured and mapped the soundscape in 12 single patient ICU rooms during 24 hours.
-The overall mean sound level for the 24-hour period was 53 dB (LAeq).
+A study conducted in 2012 measured and mapped the soundscape in 12 single-patient ICU rooms for 24 hours.
+The overall mean sound level for the 24 hours was 53 dB (LAeq).
 The sound levels were without exception higher than the recommended level and the LAF max levels exceed 55 dB 70—90% of the time.
-Maximum levels ranged from 82 to 101 dB (LAmax) and minimum levels 31 to 47 dB (LAmin).
+Maximum levels ranged from 82 to 101 dB (LAmax) and minimum levels were 31 to 47 dB (LAmin).